GhostDriftTheory/onzalinx-evaluation-os/README.md

 * Evaluation Families: **60**
 * Investigation Gate: **32 / 32 CLOSED**

-This does **not** mean that On the Links is “a 70-point company.”
+This does **not** mean that ONZALINKS is “a 70-point company.”

 It means that, within the explicitly declared evaluation universe, the conclusion that its **publicly stated principles and publicly observable actions are aligned does not reverse** when admissible evidence interpretations, criterion weights, decision thresholds, and interval uncertainty are varied.

 ## Relationship Between Evaluator and Evaluated Entity

-GhostDrift Mathematical Institute, which designed and conducted this evaluation, is a **strategic partner of On the Links and a party to their joint AI-assurance implementation activities**.
+GhostDrift Mathematical Institute, which designed and conducted this evaluation, is a **strategic partner of ONZALINKS and a party to their joint AI-assurance implementation activities**.

 This evaluation is therefore **not an independent third-party audit**.